Lee Eun-bi

-Lee Eun-Bi (born 23 October 1990, Samchok) is a South Korean handball player.
-She plays on the South Korean national team, and participated at the 2011 World Women's Handball Championship in Brazil.
+Lee Eun-Bi (born 23 October 1990 in Samchok) is a South Korean handball player.
+She plays on the South Korean national team, and participated at the 2009 World Women's Handball Championship in China, at the 2011 World Women's Handball Championship in Brazil, and at the 2013 World Women's Handball Championship in Serbia.

 She played for South Korea at the 2012 Summer Olympics, where South Korea narrowly lost the bronze medal match to Spain 31-29, and the 2016 Summer Olympics.